NicoJanE/MariaDB/README.md

 ## ⚡Setup

-For details on creating and using this container, see: [Setup](https://nicojane.github.io/MariaDB/Howtos/setup)
+For details on creating and using this container

+- Click here for the general page: [General](https://nicojane.github.io/MariaDB/Howtos/setup)
+- Or click here to go to the Setup page direct: [Setup](https://nicojane.github.io/MariaDB/Howtos/setup)

 ### ⚡Quick Setup